top of page

 BIO

 After twenty plus years on the West Coast, Michael decided to relocate to the Southeast.
-He continues his passion for making art, cultivating and growing as a gallery artist and commercial illustrator.
+He continues his passion for making art, cultivating and growing as a gallery artist and fine art illustrator.
 He's also an art instructor and teaches classes in both drawing and painting, with a specialty in figure drawing.

 ARTIST STATEMENT